 Depending on the extent of the gum disease, the number and types of treatment will vary.
 But the primary goal of treatment is to control the infection, and the earlier you treat gum disease the better chance you have of recovery because once gum tissue is lost, it doesn’t grow back!
 Below are some ways our dentist may treat gum disease:

-Although gum disease can not be cured, preventative care is necessary to keep gums healthy after the treatment is complete.
+Preventative care is necessary to keep gums healthy after the treatment is complete.
 Brushing and flossing daily will help fight the dental plaque that is constantly forming around teeth.
 Regular dental visits are also required to remove the dental calculus you’ve missed.

-Is scaling and root planning procedure painful?
 Dental anesthesia is usually administered during the procedure to control sensitivity and pain.
 If necessary, a medication may be given to help you relax during the procedure, and we may prescribe something for post treatment discomfort as well.
 Most patients can return to their regular activities following the scaling procedure.

-How can I prevent gum disease?
 Professional cleanings at least twice a year, proper oral hygiene (daily brushing and flossing), antibacterial mouth wash.
 Stop smoking and tobacco use.
 According to the American Academy of Periodontology, up to 30% of Americans may be genetically susceptible to gum disease.
 So you could be affected despite following good oral hygiene practices and other healthy lifestyle choices.